Frequently Asked Questions

 Yes.
 Academic and college counseling services are offered.
 Individual faculty advising begins in the 9th grade.
 Each student receives personalized guidance through high school in order to explore their opportunities and attend the college of their choice.

 What electives are offered?

 Electives are determined by student demand.
-Some current electives include art, orchestra, modern guitar, Latin, psychology, sociology, and astronomy.
-Upcoming electives may include drama, computers, ethics, and choir.
+Some current electives include art, orchestra, engineering design lab, forensics, psychology, sociology, and yearbook.

 A comprehensive look at our extracurricular activities can be found here.